CasperrDeveloper/Scorpion/README.md

 This is Scorpion.
-A exploit that converts vanilla bytecode to ROBLOX bytecode achieving unrestricted script execution at a identity of 7.
+A exploit that converts vanilla bytecode to ROBLOX bytecode achieving unrestricted script execution and executes scripts at a identity of 7.

 Supports custom implementations that you might find in other exploits.